 Go Birding

 More than 300 species of birds have been recorded in Galveston Island State Park, so bird watchers will love tracking down the roseate spoonbills, mallard ducks, great blue herons, and snowy egrets here.
-Migrating birds from the eastern hemisphere arrive during the spring and fall.
+Migrating birds from the eastern hemisphere also arrive during the spring and fall.

 Some of the best trails for birding are the Clapper Rail Trail, the Oak Mott Loop, and the Jenkins Bayou Paddling Trail.

-Visit the Nature Center
+Visit The Nature Center

 Spend Time on the Sand

-The beach side of Galveston Island State Park underwent an extensive redevelopment project from 2019 to 2022 with new amenities and improved grounds.
+The beach side of Galveston Island State Park underwent an extensive redevelopment project from 2019 to 2022, with new amenities and improved grounds.
 The star of the show is still the wide sandy beach, where visitors can go swimming, build sandcastles, picnic, and more.

 Larger groups looking to picnic or just have a central gathering place can reserve one of the group pavilions located at the day-use beach area.
 The beachfront has restrooms and showers for rinsing off.

-Join a Guided Ranger Program
+Join A Guided Ranger Program

 The guided ranger programs at Galveston Island State Park are a fun way to learn more about nature along the Texas Gulf Coast with a local expert.
-Programs are always changing, but include things like guided hikes with a ranger through the prairie, paddling tours on the bay, and sunrise walks on the beach.
+Programs are always changing but include things like guided hikes with a ranger through the prairie, paddling tours on the bay, and sunrise walks on the beach.

-Become a Junior Ranger
+Become A Junior Ranger

-At Galveston Island State Park, head to the Nature Center or park headquarters to grab a Junior Ranger Activity Journal and borrow an Explorer Pack stuffed with a magnifying glass, binoculars, sketching supplies, a wildlife tracking key, and guides to the plants and flowers in the park.
+At Galveston Island State Park, head to the Nature Center or headquarters to grab a Junior Ranger Activity Journal and borrow an Explorer Pack stuffed with a magnifying glass, binoculars, sketching supplies, a wildlife tracking key, and guides to the plants and flowers in the park.
 The journal has activities for kids to complete to earn the Junior Ranger badge.

-You're Ready to Enjoy Galveston Island State Park
+You're Ready To Enjoy Galveston Island State Park

-With all of this great info, you're more than ready for an incredible trip to Galveston Island State Park.
 With so many things to do in the park, it's more than just a great beach or kayaking spot.
 Whatever your interests are, if you love the outdoors, we're certain you'll love your visit to Galveston Island State Park.